sveetch/djangotribune/README.rst

 * An awesome project title;
 * Data models;
-* Queryset filtering API for "standard" tribune behavior;
+* Queryset filtering API for "standard" tribune behavior and more with some options;
 * All stuff for base remote views and remote views for plain-text, JSON and XML;
 * ...
 * Profit !